MyPureCloud/terraform-provider-genesyscloud/docs/resources/journey_segment.md

 - `color` (String) The hexadecimal color value of the segment.
 - `display_name` (String) The display name of the segment.
-- `scope` (String) The target entity that a segment applies to.Valid values: Session, Customer.
-Changing the scope attribute will cause the existing journey_segment to be dropped and recreated with new ID.

 ### Optional